YeasinSE/Mystical-STD/scanner-consumer/README.md

   -  `Dynamic Provisioning:` Scanner tasks are provisioned dynamically based on requested scanner providers, enabling flexibility and optimization of scanning resources.

-  - `Comprehensive Reporting:` Scanning results are delivered to clients in comprehensive reports, providing actionable insights into code security, quality, and compliance.

   - `Efficient Error Handling:` Asynchronous error handling with Redis ensures prompt resolution of system errors, minimizing downtime and maintaining application security.